-The following collection of diversity-related articles and resources addresses current issues facing social work education and practice.
+The following collection of resources address current issues facing social work education and practice.

 Historically underrepresented groups are becoming a "psychological majority" in the words of Larry E. Davis (University of Pittsburgh).
 He explores the history leading up to the racial tipping point and what it means for the future of American society.

 Eliminating Behavioral Health Disparities for Racial and Ethnic Minority Populations